CRJFisher/code-charter/code-charter-vscode/Planning.md

           - Allow for easy linking between notes.
       - Create diagram to explain repo layout including links to the different parts of the project.
         - This could inform the output formats for the charts.
 E.g. how much functionality would SVG support?
+  - Basic functionality, including "zoom" interface
+  -

 ## TODO before release:

 - Clustering
-  - Containerise
+  - [ ] Containerise the clustering server.
+Manage lifecyle
-    - Start and stop the server in the extension
   - UX
-    - Add caching for clusters, summaries and node locations
+    - Add caching for clusters and their summaries
     - How to trigger clustering?
       - Do it automatically and give option to remove them (make this configurable)
     - Move status display to the chart area and show a loading wheel in the sidebar
+- LLM
+  - UI to configure LLM model and embeddings
+  - Support for copilot, ollama, openai and anthropic models
+  - Support for ollama and openai embeddings
+    - Copilot embeddings aren't yet available: [issue](https://github.com/microsoft/vscode/issues/212083)
+- [x] Build the scip-python image using distroless to reduce the image size and minimise the inconvenience of running Docker
+  - Reduced size from 561MB to 427MB. `node_modules` is still very large

+## TODO next:

+- UI
-- Search bar at the top of the sidebar
+  - [ ] Search bar at the top of the sidebar

-## Functionality:

-- Create diagrams that distill out the fundamental business logic in a codebase.
-  - Describe functionality in the domain language.
-    - This requires discovering the domain language in the codebase and from external sources.
-Also allowing the user to add / edit this.
-- Create a tool to chart the function under the cursor
+  - [ ] Track and restore chart state
+    - [ ] Add caching for node locations

 ## Fixes